 The Space – As we like entertaining, having a larger common area, a comfortable kitchen, as well as a garden, comes in handy.
 But, as NOCNOC Studio will show you, there is more to a house than just these things.

 Socializing – Having the time, as well as the outdoor and indoor space, is just as important as having the right people around and a sense of community.
 Do not worry, Ericeira is full of life, a lot of which is happening outdoors.
 There are plenty of interesting people settling around here, just like you.

-Work – We had to adapt in order to make this a successful move.
+Work – We had to adapt to make this a successful move.
 And this involved working remotely, for the time being at least.
 We are learning new things, hoping that someday in the future we might be able to make a living locally.

 So yes, we are thrilled to be in Ericeira.
 Could we be any happier about our house?
 Also yes, definitely!
 You see, we live in a normal house ourselves.
 Not the sort of house designed to make you happier.
 Just the average house that requires endless mending and adjusting.
 And not even that will make any fundamental changes to the nature of the house.

 Over the last few years though, we have become familiar with a beautiful house in the outskirts of Ericeira.
 This house, designed by the renowned architect ARX, has really opened our eyes to the power of architecture, especially the importance of harmony between a design and the natural environment in which it sits.

 Thus, a lot of our appreciation of what a house should feel like comes from this house, where NOCNOC Studio is currently based and is continuously inspired by.
 Speaking of which, I should tell you how we got to know NOCNOC Studio’s work so well.
 But first, shall we find out whether a house in Ericeira would make YOU any happier?

 Will a house in Ericeira make YOU any happier?